Csgmmm/Projeto_final_flexbox/README.md

-# Santini – Mini Projeto HTML & CSS
+# Santini – Mini HTML and CSS Project

-Este projeto foi criado para praticar HTML e CSS desenvolvendo uma página inspirada na marca Santini.
+This project was created to practice HTML and CSS by developing a page inspired by the Santini brand.

-## 🎯 Objetivos
+## 🎯 Objectives

-* Criar uma página simples e limpa.
+* Create a simple and clean page.
-* Aplicar princípios de layout, tipografia e cor.
+* Apply principles of layout, typography and color.
-* Treinar responsividade básica.
+* Practice basic responsiveness.

-## 🧱 Tecnologias
+## 🧱 Technologies

 * HTML5
 * CSS3

-## 🎨 Estilo
+## 🎨 Style

-* Layout minimalista
+* Minimalist layout
-* Tipografia simples e moderna
+* Simple and modern typography

-## 📄 Nota
+## 📄 Note

-Projeto feito apenas para fins educativos, sem ligação oficial à marca Santini.
+This project was created for educational purposes only and has no official connection to the Santini brand.